Keefe-Paoch/paoch/README.md

 We may send you direct marketing communications and market research invitations by email or in-app notifications on your mobile device, when you access the App, or through online banner advertisements.
 Before providing you with direct marketing communications, we will always ask for your consent.
 You can choose at any time not to receive any direct marketing communications from us.
 Please see the section on Your rights below.

-10. Can our Partners or affiliates send you marketing materials?
+10.Can our Partners or affiliates send you marketing materials?

 We will not provide your personal data to our Partners for them to send you marketing materials, unless you allow this.
 If any of our Partners wish to directly send you any marketing materials regarding their own products and services directly, then they must obtain your separate consent for this.
 We are not involved or responsible for any marketing materials sent directly by our Partners.
 If you would like to stop receiving any marketing materials from our Partners, please contact them directly in order to unsubscribe from their mailing lists.
 However, we may send Marketing Communications to you on behalf of our Partners, subject to your consent and in accordance with the Direct Marketing section above.
 If you agree to receive any marketing materials directly from our Partners, then please carefully read our respective Partners' privacy policies.

-11. How do we keep your information secure?
+11.How do we keep your information secure?

 We take the confidentiality and security of your information seriously.
 We take all reasonable steps, including the implementation of technical and physical security measures, to ensure that all your personal data held by us is kept secure and safe from any loss or unauthorised disclosure, use and modification.
 All transactions under the terms and conditions of this Privacy Policy are based on the encryption of data exchanged between you and us on our secure App.

-12. How long do we keep your data for?
+12.How long do we keep your data for?

 We will keep your personal data only for so long as is necessary to fulfil the purposes outlined in this Privacy Policy, unless required for other legal or business purposes.
 Once we no longer need your personal data, we will either irreversibly anonymise or securely delete it on our servers.

-13. Your rights
+13.Your rights

 (a) Access and correction
 You have the right to access and correct your personal data held by us, at any time, by editing your information within the App.